Benchmarks and Challenges in Pose Estimation for Egocentric Hand Interactions with Objects: Methods

 \subsection{\assembly methods}

 Participants develop methods that learn the mapping from egocentric images to 3D keypoints.
 The methods are categorized into: \textit{heatmap-based} and \textit{regression-based} approaches.
-Given the presence of complex hand-object interactions in the egocentric scenes, high-capacity transformer models and attention mechanisms addressing occluded regions have been proposed as the backbone networks. \refTab{tab:ah_summary} summarizes the methods in terms of learning methods, preprocessing, multi-view fusion, and post-processing.
+Given the presence of complex hand-object interactions in the egocentric scenes, high-capacity transformer models and attention mechanisms addressing occluded regions have been proposed as the backbone networks. \refTab{tab:ah_summary} summarizes the methods based on the learning, preprocessing, multi-view fusion, and post-processing approaches.

 \myparagraph{\AHbase} This method uses a \textit{heatmap-based} framework based on heatmaps~\cite{moon:eccv20} with 2.5D representations~\cite{iqbal2018hand} and a ResNet50~\cite{he:cvpr16} backbone.
 The implementation can be found in~\cite{ohkawa:github23}.